restaumatic/purescript-specular/doc/Motivation.md

 This means that on each interaction with the outside, a widget's internal state is destroyed.

-In my opinion, this makes the local state feature unusable, and you basically just write Elm.
+This makes the local state feature less usable, because you often need to avoid it when there are complex interactions with the outside.
 I'll exclude Concur from the examples.

 #### [Flare](https://github.com/sharkdp/purescript-flare)